chassi-os/js-software-design-patterns/README.md

 import { Factory } from 'js-software-design-patterns';
 import { Cat, Dog, Parrot } from './my-animal-classes';

-const animalFactory = new Factory();
+// construct a generic factory const animalFactory = new Factory();

-animalFactory.setEnums(['CAT', 'DOG', 'PARROT'])
+// factory needs to be fed well defined production lines animalFactory.setEnums(['CAT', 'DOG', 'PARROT'])

-animalFactory.setLine('CAT', Cat);
+// link the production line keys to the Class that they will construct animalFactory.setLine('CAT', Cat);
 animalFactory.setLine('DOG', Dog);
 animalFactory.setLine('PARROT', Parrot);